gemc/home/_examples/basic/simple_flux.md

 <br/>

 ## Generator

-The default kinematics is a 2 GeV proton generated along the z-axis just before the target.
-A beam size of 0.1 cm is used.
-This is defined in the YAML file:
+The particle kinematics are defined in the YAML file:

 ```yaml
 gparticle: